crew profile

 “You’re THE mate, not THEIR mate.”

-This unsolicited little pearl was offered to me as well intentioned advice; permission to delegate and not be afraid to direct my deck crew as needed.
+This unsolicited little pearl was offered to me as well intentioned advice.
+Permission to delegate and not be afraid to direct my deck crew as needed.
 To “take no nonsense”.
 Be assertive.
 And if feelings get hurt along the way, so be it – you’re there to do a job, not to make friends.

 My ‘advisor’ was a very intelligent person, a great hobby sailor, but had never worked professionally at sea.
 They did not understand the nuances of working as a team on the deck of a dynamic tallship, whilst living together in the close confines of The Crew Cabin.
-If you’ve seen ‘Below Decks’, you’ve got a bit of an idea of what that’s like, though our ship was not nearly as glossy, our tans were mostly just dirt and our legs were hairier for sure.
+If you’ve seen ‘Below Decks’, you’ve got a bit of an idea of what that’s like.
+Though our ship was not nearly as glossy, our tans were mostly just dirt and our legs were hairier for sure.

 I shared this bemusing encounter with my trainee deckhand, Emily.
-We were motor sailing somewhere along the Caen Canal, the sun was shining, the winds were light and our guests were dotted around the deck, happily snoozing or enjoying the French countryside.
+We were motor sailing somewhere along the Caen Canal.
+The sun was shining, the winds were light and our guests were dotted around the deck, happily snoozing or enjoying the French countryside.

 Sat on the transom, we talked about various going’s-on from earlier in the season.
 While Emily lovingly stitched a tongue-in-cheek ‘Mate Not Mates’ into my stripy Gansey, we speculated on how their outcomes may have differed if I – or any of us – had just acted as per our written jobs and not considered the human beings around us.
-I struggled to imagine trying to do any part of my job as First Mate with such an attitude – in one way, my advisor was right, the people I worked with were not my friends.
+I struggled to imagine trying to do any part of my job as First Mate with such an attitude.
+In one way, my advisor was right, the people I worked with were not my friends.
 They were so much more to me.

 So what is the role of the Mate?

 That depends on the Mate!
 Or at least on the type of vessel they fulfil the role upon.
 On commercial vessels, as a rule, the First Mate is in charge of the cargo and/or passengers, the Second Mate is in charge of navigation, and the Third mate is in charge of safety.
-On traditionally rigged, charter vessels like ours here at Classic Sailing, there is generally only one Mate and their role, in one Job Description I found, can be condensed down to this:
+On traditionally rigged, charter vessels like ours here at Classic Sailing, there is generally only one Mate.
+Their role, in one Job Description I found, can be condensed down to this:

 “To be able to manage the vessel and all on board, and to get to a safe haven if the Skipper is ill or injured.”